 Policing Alternatives and Diversion InitiativeCommunity Organization

-Today, PAD employs a two-fold strategy to divert individuals away from the criminal justice system: diversion for individuals who have been detained by law enforcement and are otherwise subject to arrest; and ATL311 Community Referrals for individuals who have been referred by community members through the City of Atlanta 311 non-emergency services line.
-PAD's the partnership with City of Atlanta 311 line is emerging as a national model, as the first time any city in the country has used 311 to dispatch community responders for concerns related to behavioral health or poverty.
+PAD launched in 2017, offering diversion services to the Atlanta Police Department.
+They also provided harm reduction case management, housing, transportation, food assistance, and supporting improvements in the quality of life for community members.
+Today, PAD utilizes a two-point strategy to divert individuals from the criminal justice system, including diversion for individuals detained by law enforcement and who are otherwise subject to arrest and non-emergency services for individuals referred by community members through the City of Atlanta's 311 line.
+As the first city to implement alternatives to dialing 911, PAD's partnership with the City of Atlanta's 311 line has emerged as a national model for dispatching community responders for concerns related to non-emergency services/p align="justify">